zalando-zmon/zmon-docs/docs/user/check-ref/http_wrapper.rst

     :param bool oauth2: Can be set to :py:obj:`True` to inject a OAuth 2 ``Bearer`` access token in the outgoing request
     :param str oauth2_token_name: The name of the OAuth 2 token.
 Default is ``uid``.
     :param bool allow_redirects: Follow request redirects.
 If ``None`` then it will be set to :py:obj:`True` in case of ``GET`` and :py:obj:`False` in case of ``HEAD`` request.
+    :param dict headers: The headers to be used in the HTTP request.
     :return: An object encapsulating the response from the server.
 See below.

         For checks on entities that define the attributes :py:attr:`url` or :py:attr:`host`, the given URL may be relative.
 In that case, the URL :samp:`http://<{value}><{url}>` is queried, where :samp:`<{value}>` is the value of that attribute, and :samp:`<{url}>` is the URL passed to this function.
 If an entity defines both :py:attr:`url` and :py:attr:`host`, the former is used.